Bucatini Carbonara

 Thank you Jo!
 I appreciate it.

 Nothing beats a good pasta recipe, especially a classic like a carbonara.
-I hadn’t made it in a while, but you inspired me.
+I hadn’t made it in a while, but you inspired me to make it.
 So delicious!!
 Thanks!

 Thanks Aline!
 I agree, there is something so comforting.